American and European Wheel Sequences

 Single-Zero Wheel Asymmetries

-The main difference between European and American wheels is staring you right in the face as soon as you approach the American roulette table.
-There is one additional pocket with a double-zero (00) plus numbers 0 through 36.
-This makes for a total of 38 numbered segments on the wheel.
+The main difference between European and American wheels stares you right in the face the moment you approach an American roulette table.
+This variant contains one additional pocket with a double-zero (00) plus numbers 0 through 36, for a total of 38 numbered segments on the wheel.

 The American wheel uses the following clockwise sequence for its numbers00, 27, 10, 25, 29, 12, 8, 19, 31, 18, 6, 21, 33, 16, 4, 23, 35, 14, 2, 0, 28, 9, 26, 30, 11, 7, 20, 32, 17, 5, 22, 34, 15, 3, 24, 36, 13, 1.

 There are 18 black pockets and 18 red ones.
-Green color is used for the single-zero and the double-zero, which represent the house edge of the game (5.26%).
-Some American wheels use blue instead of green color for their zeros.
+Green is used for the single zero and the double zero, which together represent the game’s house edge (5.26%).
+Some American wheels use blue instead of green for their zeros.

-If you inspect the double-zero wheel up close, you are bound to notice certain regularities.
+If you inspect the double-zero wheel up close, you will notice several regularities.
 The order of the numbers is, in fact, pseudo-random.
-Ironically, this pseudo-randomness aims at ensuring completely arbitrary outcomes and eliminating predictability.
+Ironically, this pseudo-randomness is designed to ensure completely arbitrary outcomes and eliminate predictability.

-The first regularity that strikes you is that an odd number is almost always directly facing each even number.
-Look at number 25 red, for instance.
-It is sitting on the opposite side of the wheel directly against 26 black.
-A similar pattern can be observed with the majority of the other even and odd numbers.
-The two green zeros appear to disrupt this pattern ever so slightly.
+The first pattern that stands out is that an odd number almost always directly faces an even number.
+Take 25 red, for instance – it sits on the opposite side of the wheel directly across from 26 black.
+A similar arrangement can be observed with most other even and odd numbers, although the two green zeros disrupt the pattern slightly.

-This brings us to the second pattern that concerns the color characteristics of the numbers.
-Of course, red and black always alternate on the wheel.
-It also makes sense that the color of the numbered pockets coincides with the color of the numbers spread over the betting layout.
-The interesting thing here is that red numbers sit across black ones, with very few exceptions.
-Similarly, the green single zero is placed directly across the double zero.
+The second pattern relates to the colors of the numbers.
+Red and black naturally alternate around the wheel, and the color of each numbered pocket matches the color shown on the betting layout.
+Interestingly, red numbers sit across from black ones, with very few exceptions.
+Likewise, the green single zero is placed directly opposite the double zero.

-Opposite numbers are usually sequential in terms of value.
-Check the double-zero wheel and you will see 13 black is positioned across 14 red, 15 black sits against 16 red, 29 black faces 30 red, and so on.
+Opposite numbers are usually sequential in value.
+On the double-zero wheel, you’ll see that 13 black is positioned across from 14 red, 15 black faces 16 red, 29 black faces 30 red, and so on.

-Also, odd and even numbers tend to appear in pairs on the wheel.
-For example, 25 sits next to 29, 12 sits next to 8, 19 is placed next to 31, etcetera.
-A disruption of this pattern occurs only near the sectors with the zeros.
+In addition, odd and even numbers tend to appear in pairs.
+For example, 25 is next to 29, 12 is next to 8, and 19 is next to 31.
+This pairing is interrupted only near the zero sectors.

-The double zero separates the pair of odd numbers 27 and 1.
-Respectively, you have odd 27 next to even 10 on the right of the 00 pocket.
-The single zero divides numbers 2 and 28, so you have even 28 next to odd 9 to the left of the 0 pocket.
+The double zero separates the odd numbers 27 and 1.
+Consequently, odd 27 sits next to even 10 on the right of the 00 pocket.
+The single zero divides numbers 2 and 28, so even 28 sits next to odd 9 to the left of the 0 pocket.

-One can discern a pattern when it comes to low (1-18) and high (19-36) numbers as well.
-The spread of the wheel appears to be such that pairs of low numbers alternate with pairs of high numbers.
+You can also discern a pattern involving low (1–18) and high (19–36) numbers.
+The wheel is arranged so that pairs of low numbers alternate with pairs of high numbers.

 View more...